hannorein/rebound/.github/ISSUE_TEMPLATE/advice.md

 ---
-name: Bug report
+name: Ask for advice
-about: Ask for advise on how to use REBOUND to run your Simulation.
-Inquire about what integrator is best for your problem, what settings to choose, and how to optmimize runtime.
+about: Ask for advise on how to use REBOUND to run your simulation.
+Inquire about what integrator is best for your problem, what settings to choose, or how to optmimize runtime.
 title: ''
 labels: question
 assignees: ''